What Is the Vegan Keto Diet?

 - Nutrient deficiencies: Eliminating all animal products can increase the risk of nutrient deficiencies, particularly vitamin B12, iron, and omega-3 fatty acids.

-- Limited food options: The diet can be restrictive, which may make it difficult to follow long-term.
+- Limited food options: The diet can be restrictive, making it difficult to follow long-term.

 - Keto flu: As with any ketogenic diet, the vegan keto diet can cause symptoms such as fatigue, headaches, and nausea in the first few days.